ikmazameti/ikmazameti/README.md

 - 🔭 I’m currently working on something aquatic.
 - 🌱 I’m currently learning Material Designs.
 <!-- - 👯 I’m looking to collaborate on ... -->
-- 🤔 I’m looking for help with remote work in Mobile Applications - Android, PHP/MySQL/Bootstrap & WordPress.
+- 🤔 I’m looking for remote work in Kotlin Android.
 - 💬 Ask me about software development
 - ⚡ Fun fact: I'm a student of life!